Climate-based spinach planting guide for Colorado Springs, Colorado

 Main risk: The most common issue here is not climate but timing.
 Planting too late usually shortens the harvest window and pushes the crop into warmer conditions before it is at its best.

-How Frost Affects Spinach in Colorado Springs
+How Frost Affects Planting Dates for Spinach in Colorado Springs

 Colorado Springs usually has about 158 frost-free days, with a typical last spring frost around May 3 and a typical first fall frost around October 8.